 - Sesame Oil: Sesame oil has a very distinct flavor that’s necessary for this sauce.
 It’s nutty and earthy and your taste buds will recognize it right away.

-- Red Wine Vinegar: This adds an acid flavor to the sauce which is delicious with the combination of soy and honey.
-You could also use rice vinegar or freshly squeezed lime juice.
+- Rice Wine Vinegar: This adds an acid flavor to the sauce which is delicious with the combination of soy and honey.

 - Sriracha: You don’t have to use this ingredient if you don’t want the sauce to be spicy.